ibexa/documentation-developer/docs/update_and_migration/from_4.6/update_from_4.6.md

 #### XSS in Content name pattern

-There are no code changes to apply.
+There are no additional update steps to execute.
 For more information, see the security advisory[TODO: insert link].

 #### Outdated version of jQuery in ibexa/ezcommerce-shop package

 Only users of the [old Commerce solution](update_from_4.3_old_commerce.md) are affected.
-There are no code changes to apply.
+There are no additional update steps to execute.
 For more information, see the security advisory[TODO: insert link].

 #### Other changes